ramachandran-lab/ML-MAGES/README.md

 Change the submodule to ``mlmages.shrink_by_mlmages`` if applying the ML-MAGES shrinkage and provide ``--model_files`` argument appropriately (see "Example 1").

 ## Submodule Usage
 We provide of the three steps in our *ML-MAGES* framework, effect size shrinkage, association clustering, and  gene-level analysis, each as a submodule that is excutable separately by providing appropriate arguments (see the corresponding helper message).
+Usage of all of these, except for ``mlmages.shrink_by_mlmages`` (which is replaced by ``mlmages.shrink_by_enet``) can be found in ["scripts/run_enet_ex.sh"](scripts/run_enet_ex.sh).

 **``mlmages.shrink_by_mlmages``**
 ````
 RUNNING: shrink_by_mlmages